 I think this is a good start.
-So far this week we have collectively tweeted 131 times (as of 11:41am on Friday) and created or edited 85 blog posts.
-I’m sure you’ve noticed that these first-week activities have been designed to provide an easy access into online coursework; I happen to know (because you’ve told me!) that some of you are not that familiar with the twitter or with blogging — though I hope your familiarity and comfort level is growing and will continue to grow with each new interaction.
+So far this week we have collectively tweeted 59 times, and created or edited 37 blog posts, not counting reblogging thanks to edits.
+This is down a bit from my vizpoem class last summer, which had tweeted 131 times and created or edited 85 blog posts by the end of their first week, but I assume you are all still getting the hang of online conversations.
+I’m sure you’ve noticed that these first-week activities have been designed to provide an easy access into online coursework; I happen to know (because you’ve told me!) that some of you are not that familiar with the twitter or with blogging — though I hope your comfort level is growing and will continue to grow with each new interaction.

 So I’m going to use this post to do two things: 1.) to show how a proper definition doesn’t exclude contrary examples, but rather makes room for both typical and atypical examples, and 2.) to help you distinguish between poetry and the slightly smaller category of lyric poetry.
-Oh, scratch that — I also want to demonstrate how to imbed tweets in blog posts, and I’ll start with explaining that.
-In wordpress you can simply paste a url into a separate line of a post and the program will reconstitute it for you — I just pasted the url for my youtube tailer, for example, and WP gave it a professional-looking home (in my opinion).
-I’ll do the same for Soundcloud in my next post, and, since every tweet has a unique url associated with it, you can do that with tweets too.
-In other blogs you may need to seek out the help function of both the blog and twitter, but it’s not too hard there either: click on a tweet, then on “details” at the bottom, and you will be directed to its unique page (copy the url then).
-If you then click on “more” to the right of the links at the bottom of the tweet, you can click on “embed this tweet,” and then off you go.
+Oh, scratch that — I also want to demonstrate how to embed tweets in blog posts, and I’ll start with explaining that.
+In WordPress you can simply paste a URL into a separate line of a post and the program will reconstitute it for you — I just pasted the URL for my YouTube trailer, for example, and WP gave it a professional-looking home (in my opinion).
+I’ll do the same for Soundcloud in my next post, and, since every tweet has a unique URL associated with it, you can do that with tweets too.
+The trick is to make sure you’ve selected the tweet in question, rather than somebody’s (or your own) feed — but you’ll know that one specific tweet is selected once you’ve got a number string of over twenty digits at the end of the URL.

-Courtney does a great job of including variety in this statement: they tend to be brief because lyric poems are trying to communicate an emotional state in an instant of time.
+Jessica does a great job of starting with an affirmative statement about poetic length before contrasting it to prose, and also of providing a reason for why lyric poems tend to be short: they are trying to communicate an emotional state in an instant of time.
 Granted, sometimes it takes a while to get across a particularly complicated emotional state, but often it might seem to defeat the purpose of representing a raw emotion if it would take forever to put it into words.

-Kate’s point in this tweet is wonderful — it’s not as though lyric poems can’t be dramatic (or performative), or that they can’t tell stories (as many other tweets discussed, in response to my prompt about distinguishing poems from novels or plays).
+Megan’s point in this tweet is wonderful — it’s not as though lyric poems can’t be dramatic (or performative), or that they can’t tell stories (as many other tweets discussed, in response to my prompt about distinguishing poems from novels or plays).
 It’s that story and drama are secondary to the main task of conveying the psychological and emotional state of the voice behind the poem.
 If a lyric tells a story, it primarily wants you to feel something about the story first and foremost.
-There are after all other ways of telling stories.
+There are other ways of telling stories; this way is most concerned with depicting thoughts.